kkumanan639/kkumanan639.github.io/README.md

 ![Screenshot 2022-08-27 233834](https://user-images.githubusercontent.com/78990001/187056423-ab630bbf-4aec-4480-b3fb-92a6d3626877.png)

 # [AVR Thermometer](https://github.com/kkumanan639/Embedded_temperature_sensor)
--	Created an embedded system that utilized an external temperature sensor and the built-in ADC in the AVR128DB48 to measure and display the temperature on a seven-       segment display
+- Created an embedded system that utilized an external temperature sensor and the built-in ADC in the AVR128DB48 to measure and display the temperature on a seven-segment display
 - Learned how to read datasheets and basic embedded systems concepts such as polling, interrupts, debouncing and read-modify-write

 ![](https://user-images.githubusercontent.com/78990001/187053998-fbabcb6d-3233-4e19-9be0-a51067bf4d3c.png)